Scaling API Management

 Why Transformation Matters?

-API transformation reduces backend dependency.
+Reduces backend dependency.
 It helps bridge gaps between frontend and backend by adapting data formats, field names, headers, URLs, query parameters, and even HTTP methods all without changing backend logic.

 Common use cases include: